 The institution treats any instance of sexual violence including rape, acquaintance rape, dating violence, domestic violence, sexual assault or stalking, severely.
 If a student is found responsible for any of these crimes, they will face severe disciplinary action from the institution, including no-contact orders, suspension and/or expulsion.
 Procedures are in place to provide protective measures for victims or persons reporting these incidents.
-For more information refer to the Student Code of Conduct.
+See full sanction list under Sexual Assault and Violence Prevention and Response, and for more information refer to the Student Code of Conduct.